anuj0456/AWS-ML-Speciality-CheatSheet/README.md

 # AWS-ML-Speciality-CheatSheet

-# This notebook can be used to referesh your concepts regarding various ML services provided by AWS and their use and benefits
+# The series of notebooks can be used to referesh your concepts for ML Speciality Certification provided by AWS

 <b> The AWS Machine learning speciality evaluates the candiate primarily in 4 sections</b>
 1. Data engineering - 20%